 - Known For: Glitz and glamor, with celebrity actors.

 Shriram Bharatiya Kala Kendra is an Indian cultural institution that runs a notable school for music, dance and performing arts.
-It's been putting on a Ramlila dance-drama every year since 1957.
+It's been putting on a Sampoorna Ramlila dance-drama every year since 1957.
 Different choreographers have been used to ensure that its style, which has included both folk and Indian classical dance, keeps evolving.
 Special effects have been added, along with an English translation.
-This year, the production will aim to convey Lord Ram's inner meaning and message.
-It will focus on the core values of devotion, loyalty, and respect through his life story.
-It will also touch on some lesser-known episodes of The Ramayana, including Lord Ram's birth, Ahilya's emancipation, and Ram and Sita's wedding.
-The costumes are all new, and in an effort to be eco-friendly, accessories such as belts are being made out of jute mats.
+This year, there will be "fresh animation and intelligent lighting".
+The costumes and sets have also been redone.

 - Where: Shriram Bharatiya Kala Kendra theater lawns, 1 Copernicus Marg (off India Gate).